-Assessing the efficacy of educating patients on a day-to-day basis with an app in the first 4 weeks after total knee replacement surgery: Randomized Controlled Trial
+Assessing the efficacy of educating patients on a day-to-day basis with an app in the first 4 weeks after total knee replacement surgery

 In total, 105 patients were enrolled in the app group and 97 in the control group.
-Preliminary results indicate a significant difference from week onwards for self-management and satisfaction, in favor of the app group.
+Preliminary results indicate a significant difference from week 1 onwards for self-management and satisfaction, in favour of the app group.
 From week 2 onwards, (significant) differences are demonstrated for the other outcomes.

-Providing patients with an app to offer them day-to-day education after their total knee replacement surgery, seems to be a valuable addition to the standard of care.
+Providing patients with an app to offer them day-to-day education after their total knee replacement surgery is a valuable addition to the standard of care.
 It not only increases self-management, satisfaction and pain-management but has a significant impact on knee outcome scores as well.

 The research is published in het JMIR mHealth magazine.
 Read the abstract and full article here

 Please fill in the contact form below and we will reach out to you as soon as possible.

 IMPORTANT: we are a company providing software to hospitals.
 If you are a patient and have a specific question for your hospital, please contact your hospital.